-There are core obligations regarding to income tax exemption within PIZ:
+The core obligations regarding income tax exemption within the PIZ are:

-- 5 years investment maintenance after completing the project,
+- Five-years investment maintenance after completing the project.

-- keeping ownership on acquired fixed assets for 5 years from the day of register themy,
+- Keeping ownership on acquired fixed assets for five years from the day of registering them.

-- maintenance of workplaces created for the project purpose for up to 5 years,
+- Maintenance of workplaces created for the project purpose for up to five years.